 Are you are a prepper?
+Great!
 Do you have a bug out plan, or very strong bug-in plan?
-If not, you could be wasting your time prepping if an “end of the world as we know it” event happens.
+If not, you are basically wasting your time prepping if an “end of the world as we know it” event happens.

 This is a pretty strong statement, especially from a website that specializes in prepping.
-A statement in which I’m sure some people may not agree.
+A statement in which I’m sure some people may disagree.